menu cross down-arrow up-arrow

 Step 8: Connect Your Blog to Google Analytics

-Google Analytics is imperative if you are looking to making this into a business further on down the road.
+Google Analytics is imperative if you are looking to make this into a business further down the road.
+The question of how to start a travel blog that generates revenue always revolves around data and managing that data.

-It is also the best way to track your traffic and gives you great insight into your readers.
-You will be able to see everything from their age, where they come from, how long they spend on your site and the pages they explore.
+Google Analytics is the best way to track your traffic and gives you great insight into your readers.
+You will be able to see everything from their age, where they come from, how long they spend on your site, and the pages they explore.

 Step 9: Set up a Newsletter